-a.
 As a principal permitted use:

-- 1. Extended-Stay Hotels. - 2.
-Mail service facilities.
+- Extended-Stay Hotels. - 2.
+Mail Service Facilities.

-b.
 As accessory uses:

-- 1. Receiving, shipping, and storage of new fixtures, equipment and other non-perishable materials for distribution to corporate or affiliated units subsidiary to the tenant(s) of a principal structure.
-Such activity, including loading and unloading, shall be conducted entirely within the walls of the principal structure and shall be limited to a maximum of twenty percent (20%) of the total floor area of said principal structure. - 2.
-Shoe repair, clothing alteration or tailoring services.
+1. Receiving, shipping, and storage of new fixtures, equipment and other non-perishable materials for distribution to corporate or affiliated units subsidiary to the tenant(s) of a principal structure.
+Such activity, including loading and unloading, shall be conducted entirely within the walls of the principal structure and shall be limited to a maximum of twenty percent (20%) of the total floor area of said principal structure.

+2. Shoe repair, clothing alteration or tailoring services.

-c.
-As a conditional use:
+As conditional uses:

-- 1. Helistops and heliports, provided such facilities conform to the requirements of all appropriate Federal, State and local regulations. - 2.
-Beauty shops and barber shops, with no restrictions.
+1. Helistops and heliports, provided such facilities conform to the requirements of all appropriate Federal, State and local regulations.

+2. Beauty shops and barber shops, with no restrictions.